maggiben/rocko_decoy/website/content/learn/bitcoin-backed-loans/index.md

 - BTC in your possession.
 - An Ethereum-compatible wallet.
 - Familiarize yourself with platforms like Aave, MakerDAO, and Compound.
-  Each platform will have its unique LTV ratios and interest rates, so due diligence is key.
+  Each platform will have its unique LTV ratios and DeFi interest rates, so due diligence is key.

-**The Borrowing Process Explained**
+## How to Borrow Against Bitcoin

 1. **Wrap Your Bitcoin**: Platforms like https://wbtc.network/ can assist.
 2. **Deposit Wrapped Bitcoin**: Select a DeFi protocol of your choice.